-In the beginning of the Book of Acts, the disciples are looking to replace Judas who betrayed Jesus.
-The story is told in Acts 1:12-26.
-The 11 remaining apostles used two criteria for the replacement.
-First, they decided that the replacement would have to be someone who had been with Jesus since his baptism by John the Baptist.
+In the beginning of the Book of Acts, the 11 remaining apostles are looking to replace Judas who betrayed Jesus, as the story is told in Acts 1:12-26.
+They used two criteria to choose a replacement.
+First, they decided that the replacement would have to be someone who was with Jesus since his baptism by John the Baptist.
 Second, the replacement had to be an eyewitness of the risen Jesus.
 (Acts 1:21-22)

-Paul, who headed up the effort to stop them from preaching, became a believer when Jesus appeared personally to him.
-Paul, the once persecutor of the faithful, became an unrelenting witness to the resurrection of Jesus though he was stoned, beaten and imprisoned.
+Paul, who headed up the effort to stop them from speaking, became a believer when Jesus appeared personally to him.
+Paul, the once persecutor of the faithful, became an unrelenting witness to the resurrection of Jesus though he himself was stoned, beaten and imprisoned.

 Many are the stories of the deaths of the other apostles by martyrdom, but the sources are not as well-attested as the sources for the death of Stephen, James, the brother of John, Peter and Paul.
 Foxe’s Book of Martyrs (published by John Day in 1563) famously preserves those stories.
 While it purported to retell the martyr stories of the apostles, among other ancient Christians, it focused particularly on the martyrs in England and Scotland.
 The book was updated periodically for many years into the early nineteenth century.

 Most scholars acknowledge the rhetorical nature of that question and don’t argue (any longer) that the early followers made up the story.
 It just doesn’t square with common sense and human nature.
-It’s true unbelievable to be considered a viable position.
+It’s too unbelievable to be considered a viable position.

 Of course, modern skeptics may say that these people could have been honestly mistaken.
 That’s a possibility of course, but more than 500 people at one time?
-(We don’t have time to get into this point, but there many, many good examples of people who have tackled this subject.)
+(We don’t have time to get into this point, but there many, many examples of people who have tackled this subject.)

 The message that was central to this movement of the first followers of Jesus was that he rose from the dead.
 Everything hangs on that message.
 Without that fact, Paul says, our faith is “useless” and “futile”.
 (1 Corinthians 15:14, 17) The first followers of Jesus staked everything on that message, and they backed up their confidence with a willingness to be persecuted, threatened, beaten, mocked and even killed for it.

 No other religion can claim this kind of commitment from people who were in the position to know the truth of such an extraordinary claim.
-While we can’t really claim with any degree of modern historical assurance that all the apostles died a martyr’s death, some of them did, along with others, like Stephen and James, the brother of Jesus.
+While we can’t really claim with any degree of modern, historical assurance that all the apostles died a martyr’s death, some of them did, along with others, like Stephen and James, the brother of Jesus.
 This is a remarkable fact given their position to know exactly what they were dying for.

 In 1 Corinthians 15, for instance, Paul recounts all the people who saw Jesus risen from the dead, including over 500 men who apparently all saw Jesus at the same time, and Paul adds: “But if there is no resurrection of the dead, then not even Christ has been raised.
 14 And if Christ has not been raised, then our preaching is in vain and your faith is in vain.”
 (1 Cor.
 15:13-14) Scholars note that Paul recites from a credal tradition that goes back to a very short time after the death of Jesus bearing the message that Jesus rose from the dead.
 (See The Message in the Earliest Creeds in the New Testament)